emilyrhee/snake/README.md

 - [x] A new trophy is shown at a random location on the screen after the previous one has either expired or is eaten by the snake.
 - [x] A new trophy is shown at a random location on the screen after the previous one has either expired,
 - [x] or is eaten by the snake.
+- [ ] Trophies should not spawn at the same coordinates of a snake segment

 ## Gameplay: